sfosterBW/React-Express-test/README.md

 You can check the very basic config for Heroku by looking at the `Procfile`.

 ### Part 2 - API

+You can find this by navigating to `cd api`

 The contains an [Express app](https://expressjs.com/) using:
 * [Typescript](https://www.typescriptlang.org/) to make sure that the app is as strongly typed as possible